 - 3 star - must include hot water in the wash basins, a communal lounge, a larger play area, nursing rooms for babies and sinks or washing machines for laundry and be within 1 km of a grocery store.

-- 4 star - these offer first class facilities with such things as saunas, solariums etc.
+- 4 star - these offer first class facilities with such things as saunas, solarium etc.

-Prices varied with the star rating, a 3 star would be about 40 - 50 kr per adult a night and 20 - 25 kr per child.
+Prices do vary with the star rating and by high or low season but for a 3 star site in high season would be about 60 - 80 kr per adult a night and 25 - 40 kr per child.

 Nature Camp Sites